Machine Learning Based Mesh Movement for Non-Hydrostatic Tsunami Simulation: Introduction

 \section{Introduction}

 Accurate modeling of coastal tsunami has been a challenging research topic for many decades, with a goal of effective hazard assessments in the face of complex coastal topography, changeable multi-scale flow dynamics and the impacts of flooding and drying processes.
+This has been demonstrated by recent events such as the January 2024 Noto Peninsula (Japan) tsunami~\citep{Heidarzadeh2024}, as well as by deterministic hazard assessment efforts for vulnerable coastal regions such as the study of \cite{Ren2022}.
 Unlike hydrostatic models that are commonly used for large-scale tsunami simulations, it is necessary to consider non-hydrostatic effects in coastal tsunami scenarios in order to represent with sufficient accuracy complex nearshore wave processes, especially for both short waves and relatively long waves with high non-linearity.
 According to \cite{PAN201968}, the propagation of strong dispersive or non-linear waves towards the shore may undergo significant wave steepening and transformation due to variations in water depth or bottom friction.
 The associated shoaling and funnelling primarily arise from the combined effects of frequency dispersion caused by non-hydrostatic impacts and wave-wave or wave-structure interactions from non-linearity \citep{CUI201255, PAN201968}.
 However, it is difficult to represent these phenomena in non-linear shallow water equation (NSWE) models under hydrostatic assumptions.
 Hence, it is important to consider non-hydrostatic effects in coastal tsunami simulation.
 A number of non-hydrostatic coastal ocean models have been developed via adopting the approach introduced by \cite{Zijlema2003}.
 In addition, several Boussinesq wave models have been developed to enhance their applicability in capturing wave diffraction and refraction for coastal wave propagation (See \cite{WeiKirby1995}, \cite{Liang2013} and \cite{shi2013funwave}).
 This is because the original Boussinesq-type equations take weak dispersion into consideration.

 However, the increased accuracy of non-hydrostatic modeling comes with a substantial computational cost, impacting on feasible mesh resolutions, simulation time scales and domain sizes, and the number of simulations that can be conducted.
 Scientists and engineers in computational fluid dynamics have always sought a balance between accuracy and computational costs in their models.
 In coastal ocean modelling, a series of simplified non-hydrostatic models have been developed to reduce computational costs, instead of solving the full 3D Navier-Stokes (N-S) equations.
 According to \cite{PAN201968} and \cite{Stansby1998}, one of the popular simplified approaches is a type of non-hydrostatic model that decomposes the total pressure into a hydrostatic part and a non-hydrostatic part, in which the non-hydrostatic pressure term is retained in the hydrostatic equations to capture the effect of vertical flow acceleration.
 In Thetis, there are also DG-FE based non-hydrostatic modelling approaches via both multi-layer and depth-integrated systems developed by \cite{PAN201968} based upon the pioneering work of DG-FE based approaches (following \cite{Thetis}) and layer-integrated non-hydrostatic models (see \cite{Zijlema2003}, \cite{WeiJia} and \cite{CUI201255}) for coastal ocean problems.
 While such non-hydrostatic approaches still have limitations in capturing wave breaking/overturning, their favourable properties can be quite significant for large-scale applications in coastal ocean/tsunami simulation.